 Servicemembers Civil Relief Act Centralized Verification Service

-A better option for seeking the status of potential military members is relying on the Servicemembers Civil Relief Act Centralized Verification Service.
-We guarantee verification of a tenant’s military status in 24 hours.
-All you have to do is give us the name of the tenant and other identifying information, such as address, Social Security number, birthdate, etc. The more information you provide, the quicker your response.
-If you don’t have the Social Security number, we can look it up for you.
+A better option for seeking the status of potential military members is relying on the Servicemembers Civil Relief Act Centralized Verification Service for help.
+We guarantee verification of a self-storage tenant’s military status in 24 hours.
+All you have to do is give us the name of the tenant and other identifying information, such as an address, Social Security number, birth date, etc. The more information you provide, the quicker your response.
+If you don’t have the Social Security number, we can find it through other means.

-If you have a number of tenants in default, you can submit a batch to the SCRACVS and get a volume discount.
+Further, if you have a number of tenants in default, you can submit a batch of requests to the SCRACVS and get a volume discount.
 If you have any questions about the process, feel free to call us — we can help you get the answers you need to move forward.

 Don’t risk losing more money paying fines to the government because you failed to do your homework regarding which tenants are and are not military members.
 Register at SCRACVS today and receive your military status verification by tomorrow.